Rational Connectivity and Analytic Contractibility: Introduction

 \subsection{Thanks}

-The authors would like to thank Matt Baker, Mattias Jonsson, Eric Katz, Mircea Musta{\c{t}}{\u{a}}, James McKernan, Sam Payne, Joe Rabinoff, and David Zurieck-Brown for invaluable discussions over the course of writing this article.
+The authors would like to thank Matt Baker, Mattias Jonsson, Eric Katz, Mircea Musta{\c{t}}{\u{a}}, James McKernan, Sam Payne, Joe Rabinoff, Chenyang Xu, and David Zurieck-Brown for invaluable discussions over the course of writing this article.
 Several of these discussions occurred at the BIRS workshop ``Specialization of Linear Series for Algebraic and Tropical Curves'', at which the first author was a participant.
 We would like to thank Sam Payne in particular for remarks on an earlier draft of this paper.
-His remarks lead to a significant strengthening of our results.
+His remarks led to a significant strengthening of our results.
+We would also like to thank the reviewers.
+Their remarks greatly improved this paper, and brought our attention to a gap in the previous draft.